sphinx-doc/sphinx/doc/extdev/appapi.rst

    documents; it will be ``None`` when the page is created from an HTML template alone.

+   You can return a string from the handler, it will then replace ``'page.html'`` as the HTML template for this page.

    .. versionadded:: 0.4

+   .. versionchanged:: 1.3
+      The return value can now specify a template name.

 .. event:: build-finished (app, exception)